 Nurses electing this pay premium are entitled to receive the equivalent amount of time off each year as employees participating in benefits. - 9.2 Date of Implementation.
 Longevity steps will be effective the pay period closest to the nurse's anniversary date.
 Increases in wage rates (9.1) and premium pay (Article 10) shall become effective the first full payroll period on or after the date designated. - 9.3 Recognition for Past Experience New Hires.
-Nurses hired during the life of this Agreement shall be compensated at a minimum in accordance with the following plan: - a.
+Nurses hired during the life of this Agreement shall be placed on the wage scale as follows: - a.
 For a nurse with less than one full year of prior recent continuous experience as a registered nurse, the nurse shall be employed at the base rate. - b.
-For a nurse with at least one full year of prior, recent, continuous experience as a registered nurse, the nurse shall be employed at not less than the longevity step that matches the nurse's number of full years of prior recent continuous experience as a registered nurse, up to a maximum of the twelfth (12th) longevity step.
+For a nurse with at least one full year of prior, recent, continuous experience as a registered nurse, the nurse shall be employed at not less than the longevity step that matches the nurse's number of full years of prior recent continuous experience as a registered nurse.